-Involvement means to participate in campus life outside of attending class.
-Involvement can include attending university events, joining student groups, working on campus, taking part in residence hall activities, being a fan of Gamecock athletics, and much more.
+Involvement means to participate in campus life beyond the classroom.
+Involvement can include attending university events, joining student groups, working on or off campus, taking part in residence hall activities, being a fan of Gamecock athletics, and much more.

 What can I do to get involved?

 - attend an event on campus

 - engage in a one-time community service project

 Long term opportunities available by participating in campus clubs